blomstertj/root/Tutorials/Linux/Better Battery Life/README.md

 ## Fixing a bad tweak after running `sudo powertop --auto-tune`

-##### If you didn’t have any issues from before you can continue to Testing.
+#### If you didn’t have any issues from before you can continue to Verification.
 If you did have issues after running auto tune then read this section.

 If you have any issues with your hardware after running `sudo powertop --auto-tune`.
 You can try to run